 - Make sure you are getting proper rest and time off from training.

-- Make sure you are focusing on taking care of your joints and muscles.
+- Make sure you focus on taking care of your joints and muscles.

 2. Glycogen Retention

 Muscle holds a massive amount of water.
-A lot of times people accuse diets of being “muscle eaters” but this isn’t usually the case.
-Usually they are muscle drinkers because one of the first things to go when you begin dieting down is the water stored in your muscles, especially if taking part in an extreme diet or one that is very low in carbs (even if higher in calories).
+A lot of the time, people accuse diets of being “muscle eaters” but this isn’t usually the case.
+Usually, they are muscle drinkers because one of the first things to go when you begin dieting down is the water stored in your muscles, especially if you are taking part in an extreme diet or one that is very low in carbs (even if higher in calories).

 The reason that carbs are so important is because glycogen storage is pulled mainly from carbohydrate intake.
 Though a small amount can be taken from protein, it is never on a large enough level to maintain adequate or noticeable glycogen retention.
-That “plump” look you are going after with your muscles, to have them be filled and defined, is from storage of glycogen in the muscles.
-However, if you are not lean enough to see this definition pronounced, all you are going to really notice is that you fat looks fuller on the days you eat carbs.
+That “plump” muscle look you are wanting, to have them look filled and defined, is from glycogen storage in the muscles.
+However, if you are not lean enough to see this definition pronounced, all you are going to really notice is that your fat looks fuller on the days you eat carbs.

-This is a big reason why carbs get the witch hunt.
+This is a big reason why carbs are vilified.
 It isn’t the glycogen’s fault, it’s your fatness.
-Lose the fat and learn to love what the carbs can do for you.
+Lose the fat and learn to love what carbs can do for you.

 What to do?
-Put the carbs to work by pulling them into the muscles by lifting and training the body.
+Put the carbs to work by pulling them into your muscles through lifting and training your body.
 Go for “plump” not “bloated.”
 Keeping a lower body fat level also helps with partitioning in general.

 Stress is included in this as the triggers are very close and affect hormonal behavior.
-For example, if you are stressed out, crying, and can’t sleep, you are going to look and feel very much the same as you do on your period no?
-This is not to be confused with the crying and puffiness that actually happens around your period time either.
-Women are notorious for carrying their emotions on their sleeve and in most cases it’s underneath it as well.
+For example, if you are stressed out, crying, and can’t sleep, you are going to look and feel very much the same as you do when on your period, no?
+This is not to be confused with the crying and puffiness that actually happens around your period either.
+Women are notorious for carrying their emotions on their sleeve, and in most cases, it’s underneath it as well.

 What to do?
 Calm the f*%k down.
 There are some hormones and issues you can’t control.
-For the ones you can, take care of yourself and your body will take care of you.
+For the things you can, take care of yourself and your body will take care of you.